 Please download the free Adobe Acrobat Reader to view these documents.

-The Construction division's revenue for the quarter of RM3.8 million was solely derived from the newly awarded project for the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09) undertaken by the subsidiary Company i.e KKBWCT Joint Venture Sdn Bhd which has just commenced during the 4th Quarter 2016 and is still at the early stage to have any significant contribution to the Group's earnings.
+The sector's revenue of RM83.3 million (2Q17: RM42.2 million) increase significantly compared to the preceding year corresponding quarter, as a result of higher progress billings from on-going project.
+Under the Construction's Division, revenue for the quarter of RM48.6 million (2Q17: RM26.7 million) was solely derived from the development and upgrading of the Proposed Pan Borneo Highway in the State of Sarawak (Phase 1 Works Package Contract - WPC-09) undertaken by the subsidiary Company i.e KKBWCT Joint Venture Sdn Bhd which commenced from the 4th Quarter 2016 onwards.

 The Group's Steel Fabrication division recorded revenue of RM33.8 million (2Q17: RM14.7 million), improved by more than double or 129.9% as compared to the preceding year corresponding quarter.
 The newly awarded contract in March 2018 from Petronas Carigali Sdn Bhd for the Provision of Engineering, Procurement, Construction, Installation and Commissioning ("EPCIC") of Wellhead Platforms for D28 Phase 1 project has started to contribute to the Group's earnings.

 Revenue for the quarter were derived from the EPCIC of Wellhead Platforms for D28 Phase 1 project, additional work order for the Kinabalu Redevelopment Project (HHP Flowlines), structural steel works for The Proposed Balingian Coal Stockyard in Mukah, Sarawak, fabrication of Mild Steel Casing and other miscellaneous fabrication works.